 The Tokyo National Museum is the oldest and largest of Japan’s national museums.
 Established in 1972 at Yushima Seido Shrine, the TNM is now located in Ueno Park.

 The TNM collects and displays art collections and antiquities not just from Japan, but also from many other countries in Asia.
 Explore the art and culture of Japan, from centuries of history.
 From Japanese woodblocks and sculpture to calligraphy and samurai swords, you’ll be able to imagine Japan from a different time through the TNM’s vast collection of ancient treasures.

 Take a direct train, or taxi/uber back to Asakusa for lunch.

 $$ Sometaro: Okonomiyaki is a popular Japanese dish that originated from southern Japan.
 These thick, savory pancake contain a variety of ingredients, and you can order versions with or without seafood/meat.
 The okonomiyaki experience can be a hands-on one too!
-Once you order and the ingredients are delivered, you are free to cook it yourselves, or your waiter can do it for you.
+Once you order, your waiter will deliver your ingredients.
+You are free to take the reins and cook it yourselves, or your waiter can do it for you.

 $$$ Asakusa Imahan: This local restaurant has tatami mat seating, and is known for its traditional ambiance.
 We recommend their sukiyaki lunch sets and hot pot options, especially on a chilly day.
 Choose your desired meat cuts, and enjoy a hearty lunch.